vmware-archive/hillview/docs/userManual.md

   current histogram.

 * pie chart/histogram: switch the displayed view between a histogram or a pie chart.
-This is only enabled for non-numeric columns.
+This is only enabled for categorical or integer columns.
   The following image shows a typical pie chart view of the data in a histogram.

   ![Pie chart](pie-chart.png)